On this page

 Industry associations can often assist with information on employment contracts, alternative suppliers, and consultants who may be able to help you manage the crisis.

-The Victoria Tourism Industry Council (VTIC) may also lobby government for resources to assist regions and businesses affected by a crisis event.
+The Victoria Tourism Industry Council (VTIC) may lobby government for resources to assist regions and businesses affected by a crisis event.

 Business advice and support